Basilisk (D'erlanger album): Reception

+Basilisk reached number 5 on the Oricon Albums Chart, and charted for 8 weeks.
+By the middle of 1990, it had sold 100,000 copies.

 Jamie Cansdale of Kerrang! included Basilisk on a 2021 list of 13 essential Japanese rock and metal albums.
 He wrote that with "shades of Joy Division goth euphoria" and Kyo's David Sylvian-esque vocals, its "velveteen hymns engulfed a generation with a burgeoning erogenous intensity the scene has seldom seen since."